metsci/gleam/examples/scatter/README.md

 # Scatter Plot Example

-Use `ScatterPainter` to display a scatter plot.
+Uses `ScatterPainter` to display a scatter plot.

 Each data point has four coords: x, y, color, and size.